rafael-santiago/kryptos/doc/CODESTYLE.md

 # Code style guide

 This is a not exhaustive description of the code style that I have been using for this project.
-If you are intending to contribute, please, read this document first.
+Anyway, if you are intending to contribute, please, read this document first.
 I personally like some points present in [pike's style](https://doc.cat-v.org/bell_labs/pikestyle).

 This is not an absolute truth (a.k.a. unicorn) but this is the truth that I have been adopting.